Kernel Methods for the Approximation of Nonlinear Systems: Introduction

 The paper is organized as follows.
-In the next section we provide the relevant background for model reduction and balancing.
-We then adapt and extend balancing techniques described in the background to the current RKHS setting in Section~\ref{sec:empirical_gramians}.
+In the next section we provide the relevant background for model reduction and balancing for linear and nonlinear control systems.
+We then adapt and extend balancing techniques described in the background section to the current RKHS setting in Section~\ref{sec:empirical_gramians}.
 Section~\ref{sec:closed_sys} then proposes a method for determining a closed, reduced nonlinear control system in light of the reduction map described in~Section~\ref{sec:empirical_gramians}.
-Finally, Section~\ref{sec:expts} provides experiments illustrating an application of the proposed methods to a specific nonlinear system.
+Finally, Section~\ref{sec:expts} provides experiments illustrating an application of the proposed methods to some nonlinear systems where the method of linear balancing does not apply in $\RR^n$ since the systems we simulated are not linearly controllable and the origin is not asymptotically stable but the same method of linear balancing applies to the nonlinear system after being lifter to a RKHS.
+Appendix \ref{sec:defins} contains a review of Learning Theory, Appendix B contains a description of kernel PCA.